OpenFAST/openfast/docs/source/dev/github_workflow.rst

 Git Flow
 --------

-The Git Flow process is strictly defined and adopted throughout the software development community.
-It is detailed nicely `here <https://datasift.github.io/gitflow/IntroducingGitFlow.html>`__ and the chart below provides a high level perspective.
+The Git Flow process is well defined and adopted throughout the software development community.
+It is detailed nicely `here <http://nvie.com/posts/a-successful-git-branching-model>`__ and the chart below provides a high level perspective.

 .. image:: ../../_static/GitFlowFeatureBranches.png